jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/SizeOfPointer/task.md

 Typically, on machines with a 32-bit processor, the pointer size is equal to 4 bytes, meaning that these systems can address up to 4 gigabytes of memory.
-On machines with a 64-bit processor, the pointer size is equal to 8 bytes, which means that at least in theory, there are 16 exabytes of addressable memory.
+On machines with a 64-bit processor, the pointer size is equal to 8 bytes, which means that, at least theoretically, there are 16 exabytes of addressable memory.

-Because the size of pointers may vary on different systems, C++ provides two specific types that allow us to work with pointer arithmetic in a portable manner.
+Because the size of pointers may vary on different systems, C++ provides two specific types for working with pointer arithmetic in a portable manner.

 The `size_t` type is designed to store the size of other types in bytes –